JuliaGraphics/Luxor.jl/docs/src/basics.md

 ## Paths

-A path is a group of points.
-A path can have subpaths (which can form holes).
+A path is a sequence of lines and curves.
+A path can have subpaths, which can form holes.

 The `getpath()` function gets the current path as an array of elements, lines and curves.

 `getpathflat()` gets the current path as an array of lines with all curves flattened to line segments.

+This example uses `getpathflat()` to create a path from the outlines of the letter "N" and stores it in the `pathdata`.
+Then elements of this path that contain exactly two points are used to create a polygon, which is then drawn and outlined.

 ```@example
 using Luxor # hide